The E.D. Story

-Here I'll tackle the somewhat daunting task of attempting to summarize the start-to-finish story of one of the better-known post-war British model engine ranges - the E.D. marque which was produced by Electronic Developments Ltd. (Surrey) and its successors over a period of more than sixty years.
+Here I'll tackle the somewhat daunting task of attempting to summarize the start-to-present (and still ongoing) story of one of the better-known post-war British model engine ranges - the E.D. marque which was produced by Electronic Developments Ltd. (Surrey) and its successors over a period of more than seventy years (and counting!).
 There can be few British and Commonwealth modellers who were active in the Golden Age of aeromodelling in the 1950’s and early 1960’s who did not have direct experience with E.D. products of one sort or another.
 Accordingly, it’s well worth preserving an accessible summary of their history.

 Before getting started, it’s both a duty and a pleasure to acknowledge the fact that it would be quite impossible to write with any authority on the subject of E.D. and their products without drawing upon the wealth of knowledge and experience of this marque held by my good mate Kevin Richards.
-Since there’s no question at all that Kevin is the world authority on E.D., I freely admit that I wouldn’t have even begun to write up this summary without being assured of his willingness to advise and assist at many points along the way when I found myself stumbling!
+Since there’s no question at all that Kevin is the world authority on E.D., I freely admit that I wouldn’t have even begun to write up this summary without being assured in advance of his willingness to advise and assist at many points along the way when I found myself stumbling!
+True to his word, Kevin invariably responded to my many and varied requests for guidance and clarification - thanks, mate!!

 Kevin has been working for years now on a book covering the E.D. story in full detail.
 I have no doubt at all that his book will represent the last word on the subject of the E.D. enterprise.
 I can't wait to read it myself!
 However, in the meantime this basic summary will have to do..........

 Having acknowledged Kevin's invaluable contribution, I’d also like to pay tribute to Ron Reeves, who made a very worthy first stab some years ago at writing up this very complex subject.
 Ron’s initial write-up on the E.D. story appeared on Ron Chernich’s “Model Engine News” (MEN) web-site in August of 2007.
-A lot more information quickly became available which required the amendment or enhancement of many parts of Ron’s tale to create the revised text which now appears on MEN.
-However, Ron's initial effort was very much instrumental in stimulating my own interest in this fascinating saga.
+However, a great deal of additional information quickly became available which required the amendment or enhancement of many parts of Ron’s tale to create the revised text which now appears on MEN.
+Even so, Ron's initial effort was very much instrumental in stimulating my own interest in this fascinating saga.

 Even after my update of the Ron Reeves article on MEN, there was still more to come!
 Following the appearance of my updated article, I was delighted to hear from former E.D. chief engineer Gordon Cornell, who was able both to provide further clarification and correction on a number of important matters and to supply a number of key images.
 Such input from one who was “there” is quite invaluable, and my very sincere thanks go out to Gordon for his kindness in this regard.

-Taking all of this into account, there’s no doubt in my mind that a further update has become urgently required in order to bring the story up to a higher standard of accuracy by correcting a certain amount of inaccurate or incomplete information which still appears in the revised MEN article.
-Since the opportunity to do so on MEN has now been lost with the tragic passing of my mate Ron Chernich, I have elected to publish the updated article here, with the above acknowledgements very much in mind.
+Taking all of this into account, there’s no doubt in my mind that a further update has become urgently required in order to bring the story up to a higher level of authority by correcting a certain amount of inaccurate or incomplete information which still appears in the revised MEN article.
+Since the opportunity to do so on MEN has now been lost with the tragic passing of my mate Ron Chernich in earlty 2014, I have elected to publish the updated article here, with the above acknowledgements very much in mind.

 Now, time to get started on this task!
 As a preliminary, before we consider the range of products emanating from E.D. it’s necessary first to delve a little into the origin and background of the enterprise.